meatball133/crystal/concepts/union-type/about.md

 Nilable means that a variable can be either a type or `Nil`.
 This can be written as `(T | Nil)`.
-But since Nilable types is rather common is there a shorthand for it, which is `T?`.
+But since Nilable types are rather common, there is a shorthand for it: `T?`.

 ```crystal
 a : (String | Nil) = "Hello"